9600dev/llmvm/README.md

 > **Update October 8th 2024**: Gemini.
 Simply refuses to emit `<code></code>` tags so we've had to switch to `<helpers></helpers>` and `</helpers_result>`.
 Had to update the tools prompt to really really force gemini to not go out of bounds.

-> **Update October 5th 2024**: Added full Browser API to helpers - LLM can click, type and navigate the browser; refactored the agentic/helper code so you can build class/instance based agents that keep state between requests (see [browser.py](https://github.com/9600dev/llmvm/blob/master/llmvm/server/tools/browser.py) as an example).
+> **Update October 5th 2024**: Added full Browser API to helpers - LLM can click, type and navigate the browser; refactored the agentic/helper/tool code so you can build class/instance based tools that keep state between requests (see [browser.py](https://github.com/9600dev/llmvm/blob/master/llmvm/server/tools/browser.py) as an example).

 > **Update September 21st 2024**: Added GPT o1-preview and o1-mini support, but it's not great. o1 seems to struggle to follow current prompt instructions, and really doesn't want to emit the 'code' blocks.